-Licensees must comply with reasonable requests for information that is necessary for Thames Water to fulfill its statutory duty to supply.
-This will normally be on an annual basis in line with the June return timetable.
+Licensees must comply with reasonable requests for information that is necessary for Thames Water to fulfil its statutory duty to supply.
+This will normally be on an annual basis in line with the annual reporting timetable (in June).
 However, the Licensee may be required to provide this information at other times of the year in line with specific regulatory requirements.